The Juilliard School offers numerous on-campus employment opportunities through the Federal Work-Study (FWS) and Juilliard Work-Study (JWS) programs.

 More than 40 different on-campus departments hire students.
 Each department has its own hiring procedures, and students are responsible for inquiring directly about job availability.

-Current job openings are listed below.
+Juilliard students can find a list of current job openings by logging into MyJuilliard and clicking here.
 We also provide a complete list of departments that hire work-study students.
 Most departments hire throughout the year, and students are welcome to make contact at any time to inquire about potential openings in addition to those advertised on this page.

 Upon being hired, students must sign a work-study contract that has been fully completed by their supervisor.
 All students who accept work-study positions must abide by the Code of Responsibility agreement found in the Student Handbook.